 - Clear Communication: Landlords should clearly communicate the terms and implications of the joint and several liability clause to all tenants.
 Tenants must understand the shared responsibility and the potential consequences of non-payment or lease violations.

 - Rent Collection: Landlords can demand the full rent amount from any one or all tenants.
+However, enforcement may be limited by state laws in some cases.
 They are not required to identify or pursue the tenant who failed to pay their share individually.

-- Security Deposit Return: Upon move-out, landlords should return the security deposit in a single check made payable to all tenants listed on the lease agreement.
+- Security Deposit Return: Security deposit may be returned in one payment, but some states now allow or require itemized or split refunds.
 It is the tenants’ responsibility to divide the deposit according to their agreed-upon arrangement.

 - Impartiality: Landlords should remain impartial in disputes or conflicts between co-tenants regarding individual rent contributions or damages.
 The landlord’s primary concern is the fulfillment of the lease agreement as a whole.